davidlindnerjr/to-do-list/README.md

 <a name="contributing"></a>
 ## Contributing

-THE SUPER OFFICIAL ONE THAT IS THE STANDARD ONE
+THE SUPER OFFICIAL ONE, that can spell real good

 <a name="tests"></a>
 ## Tests

 I totally did those

 <a name="questions"></a>
 ## Questions